basharkh9/reactive-store/README.md

-# Before you start please
+# Before you start
-Refer to data-flow.dio diagram file or the png file (dependency-graph.png).
+please refer to data-flow.dio diagram file or the png file (dependency-graph.png).

 It shows how Dependency graph created by just use dependency array in useMemo and callbacks